hylu-dev/hylu-blog/content/posts/ai/intro-to-deep-learning/index.md

 ### Object Classification and Localization

-TBeing able to identift specific objects within an image frequently used in a variety of technological applications.
+Being able to identifY specific objects within an image frequently used in a variety of technological applications.
 For example, face filters need to identify where human faces and specific features are.
 This can become compilicated as any single picture can have a variety of sizes, aspect ratios, colours, and objects of the interest the computer needs to filter through in order to identify an object.

+### TF Model for Identifying Single Objects

 A simple model involves training a network to identify an object in an image by outputting a bounding box at the desired location.
 For identifying a single object, this is a fairly simple task